polimaster/pm-sw-lib-device-abstract/src/README.md

 Abstractions library for Polimaster devices.
 C# implementation for *netstandard.2*.

-# Setup

-How to setup project dev environment.

-# Build

-How to build instructions should be here.

-# Deploy
+# Usage

-How to deploy or install compiled software.
+How to use library.